JiwoonKim/CS50-NOTES/README.md

 # CS50 Pset (Sentimental): Pset1 to Pset3

-> Part of CS50's Pset 6 (Sentimental)
 > Sentimental record for my experience in CS50x from 2016 to 2018.

-> Implementing previous Psets in Python instead to practice Python's syntax.
+> Part of CS50's Pset 6 (Sentimental).
+Implemented previous Psets in Python to practice Python's syntax.

-> (Couldn't find the files for previous Pset solutions I had implemented in C, so saving these Python files instead to record)
+> (Couldn't find the files for previous Pset solutions I had implemented in C, so saving these Python files instead for recollection)

 ## Pset1: hello, mario, credit
 > Initially solved hello, mario(less comfortable), credit(less comfortable) in C language in January, 2016.